-HOD-859 Communications Theory and Practice, 4 semester credits
+HOD-859 Communications Theory and Practice

 This course consists of four modules.
 Module One introduces several important hermeneutic perspectives which may elucidate the interpretation of texts.
 Each student/colleague will explain the overall purpose of hermeneutics and discuss one perspective in more detail.